viodotcom/data-engineer-assignment/README.md

     ...
 ```

-Where `forecast_<YYYYMMDDhhmmss>.json` is the exact response from the Opem-Meteo API and `<YYYYMMDDhhmmss>` is the timestamp when the prediction was retrieved from the API.
+Where <city_name> is the lowercase name of each city, `forecast_<YYYYMMDDhhmmss>.json` is the exact response from the Opem-Meteo API and `<YYYYMMDDhhmmss>` is the timestamp when the prediction was retrieved from the API.

 >**_NOTE_**: You should keep all files downloaded from the API.